A CSS framework add-on to Bootstrap

 Variables in Use

 After defining all your variables (across breakpoints as well) they can be set to the elements.
-By default .container
+By default .container is redefined using --container-padding and --container-width.

 Sections & Wrappers